ParthMadhvani2/ParthMadhvani2/README.md

 <p>👨‍🎓This is Parth Madhvani, an Information Technology undergraduate, pursuing a B.Tech from <a href="https://www.adit.ac.in/">A D Patel Institute of Technology</a>, Anand.
 I am always fascinated by programming and passionate about exploring the latest technology and developing new cool and innovative products.
 I am an enthusiastic and curious individual who works hard and is highly ambitious in improving my knowledge of real-world applications.
 </p>

-<p>⚡I am a Front-End Developer, and UX Designer, I enjoy building applications while creating feasible design systems.
+<p>⚡I am a Front-End Developer and UX Designer, I enjoy building applications while creating feasible design systems.
 My deep understanding of front-end application structure and architecture allows me to build unique products using core principles.
 </p>

 <p>